-Breastmilk is the only food your baby needs for the first 6 months of life.
-If you are having trouble breastfeeding your baby, contact your health care provider.
+Parents may give their baby infant formula for a variety of reasons.
+Some breastfed babies are also fed formula.
+If you are having trouble feeding your baby, contact your health care provider, a public health nurse or a lactation consultant.
 You can also call HealthLink BC at 8-1-1 to speak with a registered nurse or registered dietitian.

-What do I need to feed my baby formula?
+What do I need to make formula?

 To make formula and feed it to your baby, you will need the following items:

 - Tongs, spoons, mixing utensils, can opener (if needed)

 - Digital thermometer (only for making powdered formula